Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 If you have a deer problem and a dog, then simply open your door and let your dog out.

-Fishing line is great for many things more than just fishing.
+A fishing line is great for a lot of things other than just fishing.
 It can even be used to protect your plants against deer.

-To do this, you’ll need to stake fence posts at around 15-foot intervals around your garden, or one at each corner for smaller gardens.
-Then at about two feet off the ground, tie the fishing line at the first post.
+To do this, you’ll need to stake fence posts at around 15-feet intervals around your garden, or one at each corner for smaller gardens.
+Then at about 2-feet off the ground, tie the fishing line at the first post.
 Go to the next post, wrap your line 3-4 times, and go to the next post until you’re back to the first one.

-Move another two feet from the first line and repeat the process until the last line is about 8-10 feet high.
+Move another 2-feet from the first line and repeat the process until the last line is about 8-10-feet high.

 There are so many homemade repellent options you can try, but the key to using any homemade option (or any option in this article, for that matter) is to keep switching them up.
 When a deer becomes familiar with your tricks then they’ll no longer work.

 The first homemade repellent trick is hanging fabric softener strips or bar soap from your trees and plants.
 It is an unfamiliar smell and will trip up their scent and deter them from your property.

 Second, try hot pepper sprays.
 That will mess with their sense of smell and their taste buds.
 Since it is unfamiliar, it will scare them away.

 Other options like garlic, blood meal, or ammonia-soaked rags will impact their senses as well.